oroinc/documentation/platform/system_requirements.rst

 * `Node.js`_ could be used for more efficient JS assets minification
 * `Tidy PHP extension`_ should be installed to make sure that HTML is correctly converted into a text representation
 * `Redis`_ - could be used for more efficient application caching.
 Supported versions of Redis from 2.0 to 3.2
+* The performance of :ref:`MySQL could be optimized <mysql-optimization>` by configuration adjustment

 Client-side Requirements